cpsubrian/node-etc/README.md

 Look for `[app root]/etc` (based on location of package.json) and load it using `etc.folder()`.
 (Chainable)

+### etc.reverse()
+By default, each call to etc that adds more configuration pushes it on the bottom of the stack.
+If you wish to unshift conf onto the top of the stack instead you can call `etc.reverse()` followed by any other etc commands.
+Until you call `etc.reverse()` again all subsequent etc methods will continue to unshift.

 Plugins
 -------
 Etc supports a simple plugin system, primarily useful for adding new file